About me

 My longstanding interest in human inner worlds, meaning, and relationships is also reflected in my writing.
 My novel Tõeline jumalaosake received the Betti Alver Literary Award (2014), and Õnnelik prints was recognised at the Estonian Writers’ Union Novel Competition (2019).
 I have also published a collection of short-form reflections and poetry, and served as the editor of the first edition of the Katrin Saali Saul’s Stepfamily Handbook.

-I live in a supportive partnership and a well-functioning blended family, and I am the father of three very different and remarkable daughters.
+I live in a supportive partnership and blended family, and I am the father of three daughters of very different ages.

 Please find more information about my background in my professional profile (CV).